 A short circuit or power surge can cause a lot of damage to your electrical system, as well as sparking a fire that damages your home.
 Your homeowners insurance can be there to help you recover what you’ve lost.

 So you’ve had a fire.
-Maybe it was just a small one that damaged the kitchen ceiling, or maybe you’re now without a home.
+Maybe it was just a small one that damaged the kitchen ceiling, or maybe the damage is significant and your house burns down.
 The first thing you should do is make sure everyone is safe.
 The second thing you should do is call your insurance agent.

 Filing a homeowners insurance claim after a fire requires a few pieces of information:

-You might be wondering what happens next after you file a home insurance claim.
+You might be wondering what happens next after you file a home insurance claim for fire damage.
 Once your claim is filed, your insurance company will review it as quickly as possible and get a claims adjuster sent out to meet you.
-When the adjuster arrives, they’ll assess the damage to your home.
+When the adjuster arrives, they’ll assess the fire damage to your home.
 With their assessment, the claims adjuster can then process your settlement.